08anask/Big-Data-Engineering/Hive/Assignments/Task Challenge/scenario_based_questions.md

 #### 16 . like an operation you have to perform .

 ```
-select distinct(day) from airqualityuci uci where day like '%2004';
+select distinct(day) from airqualityuci where day like '%2004';

 	01/04/2004
 	01/05/2004